rsps/cmake-scripts/docs/+current/index.md

 # Version 0.x

 !!! danger "Caution"
     "CMake Scripts" is still in development.
-You **SHOULD NOT** this packages in a production environment.
+You **SHOULD NOT** use this packages in a production environment.
-    Breaking changes **MUST** be expected for all v0.x releases!
+    Breaking changes **MUST** be expected for all `v0.x` releases!

-    _Please review the [CHANGELOG.md](https://github.com/rsps/cmake-scripts/blob/main/CHANGELOG.md) for additional details._
+    _Please review the [changelog](https://github.com/rsps/cmake-scripts/blob/main/CHANGELOG.md) for additional details._

 [TOC]